jcsargis00/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
+### Purpose
 The purpose of this project is to apply machine learning by training and evaluating models to assess credit card risk for LendingClub, a peer-to-peer lending services company.
 #
+### Overview of the loan prediction risk analysis
+* Technique used - supervised machine learning
+* Tools - python scikit-lean, imbalanced-learn
+* Training set vs test set 75% to 25% split of dataset
-### Resampling Models to Predict Credit Risk
+#### Resampling Models to Predict Credit Risk
 Prepping the data
 - Read in csv file, create DataFrame, drop null columns and rows, remove target column
-- convert interest rate to numberical
+- convert interest rate to numerical
 - lable target columns low_risk and high_risk
 - split data into training and testing sets
 - create features and target, check balance of target values
+### Results - Oversampling, Undersampling, Combination, and Ensemble Classifiers
+The dataset was oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
 ### Start with Oversampling
 #### RandomOverSampler
-* The dataset was oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
 #
-RandomOverSampler (Naive Random Oversampling)
+RandomOverSampler (Naive Random Oversampling) - 51,366 low risk, 246 high risk in training set.
+The algorithm randomly selects from the high risk class and adds to the training set until both classes have the same number of data.
 #
 ![ROS](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/random.PNG)
 #
-accuracy score
+accuracy score  was 66%
 #
 ![ROSacc](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/randomacc.PNG)
 #
 confusion matrix
 #
 ![ROScm](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/randomcm.PNG)
 #
-imbalanced classification report
+imbalanced classification
+* high_risk 72% recall with 1% precision, giving an F1 of 1.972%
+* low_risk  60% recall with 100% precision
 #
 ![ROSclass](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/randomclass.PNG)
 #